lambdaclass/concrete/ROADMAP.md

     lemma families over those models.
 Treat these as **formal shadow models** for real containers: user proofs reason about the mathematical model, while collection implementations prove refinement facts from `Vec`, `HashMap`, `OrderedMap`, and `HashSet` to the corresponding formal model.

-This is the tractability unlock for proving real programs that use containers; without it, app proofs inherit bucket/tombstone/capacity internals.
-Each refinement fact must be replayable, schema-versioned, and red-teamed with a deliberately false refinement that the checker/kernel rejects.
-The proof library should hide runtime implementation details behind refinement facts rather than making every user proof reason about container internals.
+    Deliverable: one end-to-end refinement slice, for example `HashMap<K,V>` operation facts lowering to `formal_map`, with replayable Lean artifacts and a user proof that consumes only the formal model facts.

+    Done when the user proof does not mention buckets/tombstones/capacity, the collection implementation proves the bridge facts, the report names the refinement evidence class, and a deliberately false refinement is rejected by the checker/kernel.
+This is the tractability unlock for proving real programs that use containers.
 18. Add bounded quantified specs for collections, not arbitrary open-ended logic.
 V1 syntax should cover only finite, source-visible domains:
     `forall i in 0..n { P(i) }`, `exists i in 0..n { P(i) }`, and library